../../_images/backtest.svg

 In Eigen FinTech, a “dynamic trade” refers to the process of adjusting your trade volume based on the outcome of previous trades.
 This means that after each trade, you reinvest your profits or losses into the next one, allowing your position size to grow or shrink accordingly.
 If this feature is turned off, your trade volume remains constant throughout all trades, regardless of past performance.

-10. ML Models Integration#
+10. Trend Integration#

 Results#